zhupengjia/simple_kbqa/README.md

 # simple_kbqa

-A simple kbqa based on networkx
+A simple kbqa based on knowledge graph embedding